emefff/Tools-For-OpenFOAM-Automation/README.md

 -) increase writeInterval: in the beginning when timeSteps are small, we probably want to write smaller timeSteps and later, when all is going well with a large timeStep we want to write less data.

--) increase nCorrectors when maxCo is increased.
+-) increase nCorrectors when maxCo is increased and decrease it when a certain percentage of the timeStep is reached.

 -) increase nCorrectors, nOuterCorrectors, decrease epsilonRelaxationFactor when p does not converge.
 Although the script can do that, I have never seen an event when it actually can 'save' a non-converging simulation.
 It is probably already too late when this is triggered.